-ARHS reports fourth COVID death in Gates; cases surpass 3,900
+ARHS Reports Fourth COVID Death in Gates; Cases Surpass 3,900

-Albemarle Regional Health Services is reporting a fourth COVID-19 death in Gates County as the eight-county region's coronavirus case count surpassed 3,900 cases.
+Albemarle Regional Health Services is reporting a fourth COVID-19 death in Gates County as the eight-county region’s coronavirus case count surpassed 3,900.

 ARHS said Friday the person was over 65 and died of complications from the respiratory disease.
 The person’s death was not tied to any current facility outbreak of COVID, ARHS said.